Unforgettable Six-Day Kayaking Adventure in Loreto

 We did manage to get our boats on the water, paddling out from the beach and around several islands.
 In one of the photos, you can see Joann in the little wooden boat with a line of RVs on the beach in the background.
 The beach at our campsite was quite shallow at low tide, so we ended up dragging the boats until we had enough water to paddle.
 If I had been paying attention, I would have given priority to a campsite further west where the beach wasn’t quite so shallow.

-After a few days of dry camping it was nice to have a shower, even if it was just pouring a bucket of cold water over my head.
-For lunch we walked down the beach to Amando’s, a rustic shack on the beach with delicious seafood tacos.
+After a few days of dry camping, it was nice to have a shower even if it was just pouring a bucket of cold water over my head.
+For lunch we walked down the beach to Armando’s, a rustic shack on the beach with delicious seafood tacos.

 And talking about sting rays, I managed to step on one.
 Ouch!
 Before we launched our kayaks, I was tossing the ball for Carson and the ball went in the water.
 Carson wouldn’t go in the water to get it, and while the water was only six inches deep, I forgot to do the sting ray shuffle.
 Fortunately, I was wearing sandals and after a little first aid I was on the water paddling.
 I think I was quite lucky, since sting ray wounds can be very painful.

-While we did have thoughts of driving further south to Loreto, Playa Coyote was such an idyllic spot we decided to spend time here rather add more miles to our trip.
+While we did have thoughts of driving further south to Loreto, Playa Coyote was such an idyllic spot we decided to spend time there rather than adding more miles to our trip.

 More photos of Bahia Conception are available in an online gallery.